CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 There is also the time between the exact moments of the March equinox each year, called a tropical year.
 This is measured at the moment the sun is directly over the equator on the day of the equinox.
 This will happen each year at a specific longitude.
 These longitudes are very close together year after year, but it does drift [todo: by about how much per year?].
 This spot on the equator is called the "ascending node."
 If you count the number of times the sun passes the ascending node (taking into account the amount that it needs to be continously precessing) between topical years, you get a whole number, [todo].
 The amount of time between these passes is called a sidereal day.
 Same caveat as above, a tropical year takes on average [todo:], and a sidereal day is around [todo:].

+[todo: mention Besselian year, a year measured between when the sun is exactly 280 deg longitude.
+Is this the same as a tropical year?]

 Since the sun's ascending node is pretty stable from day to day, and the Earth's rotation is pretty stable from day to day, you can ask "given my current longitude, how far away am I from the ascending node?", which in turn is a very

 [image of path of sun on earth to show the equinox position, exaggerated for effect]